luiz-fg/odin-jokenpo/README.md

-## Jopenko or Rock, Paper, Scissors Game.
+## Jokenpo or Rock, Paper, Scissors Game.
     welcome to the Jokenpo game.